mmkaram/mmkaram.github.io/pages/SquashAI.md

 ## 1. Ball Tracking

-Using basic computer vision techniques (KNN background detection, dilation, and more) with OpenCV, we can get the position of the ball ~90% of the time.
+We can leverage basic computer vision techniques (KNN background detection, dilation, and more) with OpenCV to get the position of the ball ~90% of the time.

 ![Ball Tracking](/assets/images/ball_tracking.png)